 Bypassing university and leaping straight into a professional ‘earn-while-you-learn’ career, Luke will be a qualified accountant within five years.
 Luke balanced his studies at Felsted with playing football and squash.

-Felsted’s top girl was Katie Smith, who gained an A* in Art, 2 As in Biology and Maths and a B in Chemistry, achieving her offer to study Biology at Bristol.
+Felsted’s top girls were Emily Butler and Katie Smith.
+Emily, an Academic Scholar, who also played for Felsted’s 1st hockey and netball teams, gained three A*s in PE, Psychology and Geography, exceeding her offer of AAA to read Geography at Exeter next year.
+Meanwhile, Katie gained an A* in Art, 2 As in Biology and Maths and a B in Chemistry, achieving her offer to study Biology at Bristol.

 Luke Johnson & Katie Smith

-Ugo Eze, a traditional boarder from Nigeria who gained an A* in Maths and three B grades in Chemistry, Physics and Further Maths, achieving his offer to read Maths at Exeter.
+Ugo Eze, a traditional boarder from Nigeria, gained an A* in Maths and three B grades in Chemistry, Physics and Further Maths, achieving his offer to read Maths at Exeter.
 Ugo enjoyed playing top rugby for the School.

 Triplets Tom, Ben and Elicia Carrington all achieved their top offers.
 Tom gained an A* in History and Maths, plus an A grade in Economics to read History at Bristol.
 Ben achieved three A grades in Geography, Economics, Maths to read Economics and Finance at Edinburgh (where his older sister is also currently studying).